 Water & Firewood: Visitors may gather dead and down wood for firewood.
 Replenish any firewood stored in the cabin for the next user.
 Water can be obtained about 50 yds away from Nugget Creek.

 Recreational Opportunities: The trail ends at the cabin, but there are opportunities to explore and hike beyond the cabin.
 This cabin is located in a remote, rugged area.
 Make sure you're familiar with backcountry safety before venturing out to hike.
 Visitors can do off-trail hiking to the terminus of the Kuskulana glacier.
 A trail extends for 1.5 miles beyond the cabin to access the old mine sites at the 3,800' elevation on the bench above Nugget Creek.
 Nearby Nugget Creek is not suitable for fishing and there are no other lakes or streams nearby.
 If you find a place to fish, a State of Alaska fishing license is required.
 This cabin is located in the park, so sport hunting is not allowed.
 Subsistence hunting is allowed, which is limited to local, rural residents.
-A State of Alaska hunting license is required and a federal subsistence hunting permit may be required.
+Both a State of Alaska hunting license and a Federal Subsistence Hunting Permit are required.
 Please refer to state and federal hunting regulations.
 This cabin is a very popular cabin.
 Plan to bring camping supplies in case the cabin is already being used when you arrive.
 Snowmachines are allowed on the trail, provided that at least six inches of snow covers the ground.
 Recreational ATV use is allowed on this trail - a permit is required.
-You can obtain a permit from the Wrangell-St. Elias Visitor Center or Slana Ranger Station.
+You can obtain a permit from the Wrangell-St. Elias Visitor Center or Chitina Ranger Station.